 Schedule a Free Kentucky Bar Exam Strategy Session

 Kentucky Bar Exam Format

 The written portion of the exam is administered on the first day of the Kentucky bar exam.
-The written portion of the bar exam consists of the Kentucky essay questions and the Multistate Essay Exam (“MEE”).
-You will have three hours to answer the six Kentucky essay questions.
+The written portion of the bar exam consists of the Multistate Performance Test (“MPT”) and the Multistate Essay Exam (“MEE”).
+You will have three hours to answer two MPT questions.
 You will have three hours to answer the six MEE questions.
-The examiners could include one or two Multistate Performance Test (“MPT”) item(s).
-If administered, each MPT item would replace three essay questions.

 The Multistate Bar Exam (“MBE”) is administered on the second day of the Kentucky bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.